Beyond the Stacks

 Book Reviewing and Reader’s Advisory Sources

 Many of these are aimed at librarians but are excellent sources for all readers to discover new titles and authors on the horizon and are particularly useful for book groups.
 Or try Book It and get personalized recommendations from the Princeton Public Library’s Adult Services Department.
+Also, try our new service, Book It for the Holidays, designed to help you find the perfect book to give as a gift this holiday season.

 - Early Word